 Hattingley Valley (England) Sparkling Wine Blanc de Blancs 2015 ($64): This 100% Chardonnay offering spent 8 years on the lees prior to disgorgement, and the payoff is a rich nose of baked bread and malt.
 A pop of malt hits the palate first, and quickly gives way to bright apple, lemon and toasted bread that push boldly through a long finish.
 This is great stuff !
 95

 Still by Hattingley (England) Chardonnay 2022 ($34): One of the first in the portfolio made by current winemaker Robert MacCulloch MW (Master of Wine – nice get!) and it’s the sort of wine that is remaking the category and getting thousands to drop their ABC (anything but Chardonnay) membership.
-With less that one gram per liter of residual sugar, the wine bursts with acidity, yet remains fruit focused, with apple and citrus, soft herb character and a finish that really hangs in.
+With less than one gram per liter of residual sugar, the wine bursts with acidity, yet remains fruit focused, with apple and citrus, soft herb character and a finish that really hangs in.
 It may take your palate a second to adjust, but trust me – take that second and see what English Chardonnay can be.
 93

 This handful of wines alone make a solid argument for the region, but if you need more convincing, be aware that Pommery (currently at Hattingley) and Tattinger are already producing wines here, and Jackson Family has begun purchasing property.
 Located just about two hundred miles from Champagne, and carrying temperature averages that Champagne has not seen for two or more decades, and you can bet that more will be looking to move in.
 Sounds like wise planning to me.